Deving789/NBA_Final-Project/README.md

 ## Conclusion

 The result of a players shot is extremely tough to predict -- overall throughout NBA history the average field goal percentage has always been below 50%.
 Even if a player has a wide open bucket it is not a gurantee that they will make it.
 Our conclusion from the 2014-15 season is for a team to get their best results they need to create as many fast break points as they can get and take as many wide open 3 point looks as possible.
-The Warriors forever broke the mold of the average superstar team by running, spreading the floor and shooting a high volume of 3 pointers to maxmize their possesions, points in stride creating wins and a good path to a championship season.
+The Warriors forever broke the mold of the average superstar team by running, spreading the floor and shooting a high volume of 3 pointers to maxmize their number of possesions, scoring efficiency resulting in points that created more wins and a path to a championship season.

 ----------------------------